HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 # Reproducible Scripts for the Publication:

 Drost HG, Gabel A, Grosse I, Quint M (2015). __Evidence for active maintenance of phylotranscriptomic hourglass patterns in animal and plant embryogenesis__ Mol.
 Biol.
 Evol.
-(In Review)
+(In Press)

 ## Performing Phylostratigraphy